Implementation of Time-Varying Controllers for a Nonholonomic Mobile Robot: Experimental Studies: Experimental Implementation

-\textbf{Software Architecture.} The control logic for both simulation and real-world experiments was implemented as a single ROS 2 node using the \texttt{rclpy} Python library.
+\textbf{Software Architecture.} The control logic for both simulation and real-world experiments is implemented as a single ROS 2 node using the \texttt{rclpy} Python library.
 In real-world experiments, the controller subscribes to the robot pose data provided by the OptiTrack system via the {\em NatNet} protocol, whereas in simulations it subscribes to the standard \texttt{/odom} ROS 2 topic published by {\em Gazebo}.
 Control commands are published on the standard \texttt{/cmd\_vel} topic, recognized by both the real-world TB3 and the Gazebo simulation.
-This allows us to use one and the same controller logic in different domains.
-Control commands are recomputed and sent as fast as possible which turned out to be every 0.5 milliseconds.
-Experimental data and controller parameters were recorded automatically for each trial.
-Plots were generated using Python’s \texttt{matplotlib} library, and all data were exported in \texttt{.csv} format for further analysis. \\
+This allows us to use one and the same controller logic in different domains. \\ Although the physical dynamics of the robot are modeled in continuous time, a digital implementation of both controllers~\eqref{u_sampling} and~\eqref{u_cont} cannot be entirely continuous, as delays are introduced by data retrieval, computation, and data transmission.
+The control commands for the TB3 are generated on a PC and sent to the robot as quickly as possible to implement strategy~\eqref{u_cont}.
+Timestamp measurements indicate that a new control command is issued approximately every 0.5 ms, providing a high-frequency approximation of continuous-time behavior.
+Therefore, for notational convenience, we still refer to this implementation of controller~\eqref{u_cont} as continuous-time in the sequel. \\ Experimental data and controller parameters are recorded automatically for each trial.
+Plots were generated using Python’s \texttt{matplotlib} library, and all data was exported in \texttt{.csv} format for further analysis.

-\textbf{Simulation Environment.} Simulation experiments were conducted using the predefined TB3 Gazebo environment provided in the Robotis e-Manual~\cite{robotis_TB3_gazebo}.
-An empty world was used to replicate a simple, obstacle-free arena.
-The same TB3 model (Burger) as in real world was used to ensure consistency in dimensions, kinematics and dynamics.
+\textbf{Simulation Environment.} Simulation experiments are conducted using the predefined TB3 Gazebo environment provided in the Robotis e-Manual~\cite{robotis_TB3_gazebo}.
+An empty world is used to replicate a simple, obstacle-free arena.
+The same TB3 model (Burger) as in real world is used to ensure consistency in dimensions, kinematics and dynamics.
 The model incorporates basic rigid body physics including link masses and joint properties allowing the robot to respond realistically to velocity commands although small inaccuracies in terms of friction and inertia compared to the real-world robot may exist.
 Due to the software architecture the same Python controller could be used.